 The Member Services staff fields all member inquiries regarding eligibility, benefits, claims, programs, and access to care.
-The staff conducts welcome calls to members to educate new members about the health plan benefits.
-Member Services staff also works with the QI Department on member complaints via the PQI referral process and appeals in accordance with established policies and procedures.
-To assist in improving HEDIS scores, the Member Services Department may conduct reminder calls to members to get HEDIS services completed.
+The Communication and Outreach conducts New Member orientations to educate new members about the health plan benefits.
+Member Services staff also work with the QI Department on member complaints via the PQI referral process and appeals in accordance with established policies and procedures.
+To assist in improving HEDIS scores, the QI Department may conduct member outreach activities to get HEDIS services completed.
+Hold messages are used to remind members of plan benefits and services offered while waiting to speak to an agent.